Intercontinental Broadcasting Corporation: Return to operations, Pinoy ang Dating, and Vintage Television

-On December 12, 2003, IBC launched its new logo and its new slogan "Ang Bagong Pilipino" (The New Filipino) with a freestyle station ID.

-In late 2007, IBC signed on Makisig Network as a primetime blocktimer of IBC.
-However, Makisig Network's programs were not aired due to questions on the propriety of the terms and conditions of the agreement, which eventually expired in October 2008.

 Abandonment and privatization

-After four decades of serving the network's programing needs, IBC-13's studios and facilities were abandoned due to negligence and their network's mismanagement.
-Their cameras, lighting, props and other equipment were old and dilapidated.
-Budgets were cut and they could not afford to continue radio and television operations.
-Their programming and airtime had been lost after a network war in the late 1980s and 1990s and many employees lost their jobs.
-The network owed more than worth of back wages to its employees, some of whom were very elderly or had worked in the network since the 1980s.
-As of 2016, IBC had 200 employees, 29 of which are talents or employed on a "contractual basis", particularly from the news, public affairs, and production.
+After four decades, IBC-13's studios and other facilities were abandoned due to negligence and network mismanagement.
+Budgets were cut, making radio and television operations unaffordable.
+Programming and airtime had been lost after a late-1980s and -1990s network war, and many employees lost their jobs.
+The network owed more than in back wages to its employees, some of whom were elderly or had worked for the network since the 1980s.
+IBC had 200 employees by 2016, 29 of which were talent or employed on a contractual basis (especially in news, public affairs, and production).

-Management tried and failed to revive the ill-fated network.
-There were several plans to sell and privatize IBC and RPN.
-TV network ABS-CBN was planning to buy the network's blocktime to address signal problems and mimic the former's programming, but ABS-CBN could not join the privatization bid due to ownership regulations.
+Management unsuccessfully tried to revive the network, and there were several plans to sell and privatize IBC and Radio Philippines Network (RPN).
+ABS-CBN was planning to buy the network's blocktime to address signal problems, but could not join the privatization bid due to ownership regulations.

-In 2011, IBC entered into a joint venture agreement with Prime Realty, an affiliate of R-II Builders Group of Reghis Romero Jr. The agreement called for the development of 3.5 ha of Broadcast City.
-With this joint venture agreement with a private business enterprise, the Benigno Aquino III administration expressed its desire to privatize both RPN and IBC and retain the People's Television (PTV) as the sole government TV network.
-It was also announced that conglomerate San Miguel Corporation would join the government-sponsored bidding for the privatization of RPN and IBC.
+IBC entered a 2011 joint-venture agreement with Prime Realty, an affiliate of Reghis Romero Jr.'s R-II Builders Group, calling for the development of 3.5 ha of Broadcast City.
+With the joint-venture agreement with a private company, the Benigno Aquino III administration wanted to privatize RPN and IBC and retain People's Television (PTV) as the sole government TV network.
+It was also announced that San Miguel Corporation would join the government-sponsored bidding for the privatization of RPN and IBC.